Construction Subcontractor Default Insurance: A Viable Alternative to Performance Bonds?

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss construction subcontractor default insurance (SDI) as a potential alternative to performance bonds, the key differences between SDI and surety bonds, the benefits and disadvantages of SDI, and the factors that should be considered in weighing SDI as an acceptable vehicle for performance risk protection.
+This CLE course will discuss construction subcontractor default insurance (SDI) as a potential alternative to performance bonds, the key differences between SDI and surety bonds, the benefits and disadvantages of SDI, and the factors that should be considered in weighing SDI as an acceptable vehicle for performance risk protection.

 - Overview of SDI coverage